-CIRCLE DANCE IN DEMENTIA
+CIRCLE DANCE FOR PEOPLE LIVING WITH DEMENTIA

 Circle dancing developed from traditional folk dance from around the world.
 Music and dances from the circle dance repertoire have been simplified and adapted for both seated and standing dance.
 The touch, holding, swaying, and simple repetitive movements allow the participant to feel safe within the circle and provides an opportunity for expression and creativity.
 The dance also provides an enjoyable form of exercise and movement.